SAP-samples/teched2025-XP267/exercises/ex4/README.md

 - Validate the result and **close the alert** in Health Monitoring

 > **Context:**
 > In the previous exercise, you derived AI-driven insights indicating high memory utilization and a recommendation to upscale.
-Here, you’ll operationalize that recommendation by triggering a remediation flow from **SAP Cloud ALM** into **SAP Automation Pilot**.
+Here, you’ll executee that recommendation by triggering a remediation command from **SAP Cloud ALM** into **SAP Automation Pilot**.

 For a better understanding of the use case, refer to the diagram below:
 <img src="./images/ex-04-scenario.png" width="700" height="400">